SleekDB/docs/1.5.0/search-data.md

 # Search Data

 We can search data using the search() method.
-It utilizes the <a href="http://php.net/manual/en/function.similar-text.php" target="_blank">similar_text()</a> function and works better on medium length string.
+It utilizes the <a rel="noopener nofollow" href="http://php.net/manual/en/function.similar-text.php" target="_blank">similar_text()</a> function and works better on medium length string.

 The search method takes two argument,